svikashk/docs/guide/add-properties.md

 #### <u>Using Mouse</u>
 {: .no_toc }
-- From the list, right click on the item you want to assign a team member to.
+- From the Feature, right click on the item you want to assign a team member to.
 - Select the assignee icon from the item menu.
 - From the drop down suggestion, select a member to assign the task to them.